rstudio/visual-markdown-editing/docs/basics.md

 <!-- -*- mode: gfm -*- -->

-Visual mode has direct editing support for all of Pandoc markdown.
+Visual mode supports editing all of Pandoc markdown.
 Standard formatting commands (headings, bold, italic, etc.) work just the way they do in a conventional word-processor.
+Editing of links, images, blockquotes, lists, tables, etc. is also available.
 You can access editing commands using either the toolbar or via [shortcuts](shortcuts).

-Visual mode also supports editing more advanced Pandoc constructs frequently used in technical writing (footnotes, citations, embedded code, equations, HTML & Tex, etc.).
-This article describes these features, as well as provides more detail on editing more complex content like images, tables, and lists.
+Visual mode also supports editing more advanced Pandoc constructs frequently used in technical writing such as citations, cross-references, footnotes, equations, embedded code, and LaTeX.
+See the [Technical Writing](technical) article for additional details on using these features.

-## Editing Basics
+## Commands

 ### Keyboard Shortcuts